Monday, July 10, 2017

 After leaving Denver and crossing Kenosha Pass into South Park, you can turn east on CO 77 at the tiny town of Jefferson and camp Free (with a CPW SWA Pass or valid hunting or fishing license--see the new rule in the "Introduction" section above) at Tarryall Reservoir SWA.
 It has 17 relatively short, no hookup, gravel back-in and pull-out campsites with picnic tables, fire-pits, and pit toilets in two loops directly off the highway.
 The boat ramp and boat inspection station are located nearer the dam.
 On an August 2020 weekday, all but one campsite was occupied by either a tent or RV, a dozen boats were on the lake, and fisherman lined the two peninsulas.
 In the past, a half dozen campsites were located south of the lake, but those sites are now posted as "no camping."
 That south area allows picnicking and fishing and has a boat ramp and pit toilet, but the gravel access road is fairly steep and rough.

-A little farther south on US 285 is a reservoir with absolutely Free camping (no permit or license required to camp).
+A little farther southwest on US 285 is a reservoir that now charges $25/night plus a $4 use fee (was Free camping until 2024).
 Turn east off US 285 onto US 24, go about 9 miles and turn north into the south entrance road (CR 437) to the Denver Water Board's Antero Reservoir.
 The campground is south of the lake and has 32 back-in campsites with picnic tables, fire rings, and pit toilets, but no hookups.
 If you have seen South Park, you know it has few trees, so the Antero campground has no shade.
 But the solar panels worked so well when we had the motorhome and kayak there in late August 2021 that we never needed to use the generator.
 It has a boat ramp and very good rainbow, cutthroat, and brook trout fishing (a valid CO fishing license is obviously needed to fish), which was why we were camping there!

 Years ago, on our first fall RV trip on US 285 to northern New Mexico, we left Denver after work and spent the night at the VFW Lodge in Johnson Village/Buena Vista (call 719-395-2929).
 There are only four tight back-in spaces, but we had no problem because we were the only ones there on a September Thursday night.
 The VFW is located two blocks north of the highway, so there is some traffic noise.
 But the spaces are on a level, asphalt-paved parking lot, with 30A electricity and city water hookups—for $15/night.
 Since the VFW had no RV dump, we drove the 25 miles to the then-Free dump at the Salida Visitors Center.
 That dump is now closed, so you may need to dump at the Poncha Springs Visitors Center at the intersection of US 285 and US 50.